Advanced usage#

 - module load cuda/10.1.2 cudnn/7.6.5.32-cuda-10.1 nccl/2.5.6-2-cuda

-Using such option, each configuration of (dataset, objective, solver)
+Using such options, each configuration of (dataset, objective, solver)

 with

-unique parameters are launched as a separated job in a job-array on the SLURM
+unique parameters is launched as a separated job in a job-array on the SLURM

 cluster.
 Note that by default, no limitation is used on the number of